-SAT = Treated as threatened due to similarity of appearance to a species which is federally listed such that enforcement personnel have difficulty in attempting to differentiate between the listed and unlisted species.
+SAT = Treated as threatened due to similarity of appearance to a species which is federally listed such that enforcement

 SC = Not currently listed, but considered a "species of concern" to USFWS.

 STATE LEGAL STATUS

 C = Candidate for listing at the Federal level by the U. S. Fish and Wildlife Service